NikolaiRadke/Noko/README.md

 # ![NOKO](http://www.nikolairadke.de/NOKO/noko_klein.png) NOKO

 The **NOKO Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 NOKO is for everyone.
-Right now, i am writing the building instructions.

-**Diary**
-*18.04.2016* - Finished the Wiki and NOKO itself!
-Yeehaw!
-*17.04.2016* - Working on NOKOs Suit.
-*16.04.2016* - Bugfixing day :-)
-*15.04.2016* - Finished the German technical building instructions!

 <table border="0">
   <tr>